 |an engineering kit for jewellery, gold, and silver||kilns at paragonkilns.co.uk or making jewellery at kitiki.co.uk|

-The Kitiki Engineering Tumbler Kit is generally used for polishing jewellery and metals, although it has other applicatons.
-It's ideal for putting a lustre on gold, silver, and pieces made from Art Clay metal clays and PMC silver clays, and the long drum accepts things like bangles, necklaces, torcs, and broaches, or just for more pieces at a time.
+The Engineering Tumbler Kit is generally used for polishing jewellery and metals, although it has other applicatons.
+It's ideal for putting a lustre on gold, silver, and pieces made from Art Clay metal clays and PMC silver clays.
+The long barrel accepts things like bangles, necklaces, torcs, and broaches, or just more pieces at a time.

 Tumblers and polishers can be used to refine, matte, or gloss the surface on brass, bronze, cartridge shells, castings, coins, copper, fashion accessories, fingerprint keepsakes, glass, gold, gun components, jewellery, keys, metals, minerals, model parts, rocks, shells, silver, small treasures, and stones.
 And there are diverse archeological, engineering, geological, hobby, and industrial applications.

 It's important to be clear about what you'll get and why: